 For your hair to hold a style, it needs to be healthy, nourished, and frizz-free.
-To achieve this, don’t forget to condition your hair.
+To achieve this, don’t forget to condition your hair whenever you wash it.
+Conditioning also replenishes lost moisture to your hair so you don’t end up with fried-looking strands.

 2. Don’t curl your hair immediately after a shower

-Editor’s tip: TRESemmé Keratin Smooth Flat Iron Smoothing Spray doesn’t just protect your hair from the damage caused by heat-styling but also seals in shine.
-This will give your curly style movement and bounce.
+Editor’s tip: Use TRESemmé Keratin Smooth Flat Iron Smoothing Spray to protect your hair from the damage caused by heat-styling tools.
+It also seals in shine and gives your curly hairstyle movement and bounce.

 4. Use the right tools